 3. Plastics harm millions of sea animals' lives.

-According to Sea Turtle Conservancy, a group of environmental advocate.
-There are over 1 million marine animals (including mammals, fish, sharks, turtles, and birds) die every year because of the plastic debris from the ocean.
-The current data showed that there are over 100 million tons of plastic in the ocean and it is expected to have another 60 billion pounds by the end of the year.
+According to Sea Turtle Conservancy, over 1 million marine animals (including mammals, fish, sharks, turtles, and birds) die every year because of the plastic debris from the ocean.
+The current data shows that there are over 100 million tons of plastic in the ocean and it is expected to increase by 60 billion pounds by the end of the year.

 High concentrations of plastic materials, particularly plastic bags, have been found blocking the airways and stomachs of hundreds of species.
 Plastic bags are often ingested by turtles and dolphins who mistake them for food.
 There is evidence that the toxic chemicals added during the manufacture of plastic transfer to animal tissue, eventually entering the human food chain.

 Photo by National Geographic